vercel/next.js/examples/with-tailwindcss/README.md

 now
 ```

+### Extras

+In the `package.json` you'll see some extra commands.

+- `yarn dev:css`
+  - used by `yarn dev` generate css bundle and watch css files for changes
+  - includes css imported into `index.css`
+  - will **not** autoreload browser when css changes
+- `yarn build:css`
+  - used by `yarn build` to generate css bundle

+These can be used manually but using the usual commands will run them anyways.

 ## The idea behind the example

 This setup is a basic starting point for using tailwind css and next.
 Along with tailwind, this example